Sharan126/DSA-Series/README.md

  # 🚀 Day  1 – C++ Bridge Course

-## ✅ Thre Core Areas in Programming
+## ✅ Thr Core Areas in Programming
 To master any programming language, focus on:
 Programming Abstractions
 Problem-Solving Approach